Nails; one thing you can get into shape without exercise…

 - Combine the coconut oil, jojoba oil, shea butter and beeswax together in the bowl, stirring occasionally until the wax has completely melted.

-- Remove from heat and add the vitamin E, lavender, lemon and myrrh essential oils, stirring through to combine.
+- Remove from heat and add the vitamin E, lavender, lemon, myrrh and tea tree essential oils, stirring to combine.

 - Immediately transfer mixture to a small container or jar and let it cool at room temperature until firm.

 Do you have healthy, strong nails?
-What are some of your natural care tips?
+What are some of your nail care tips?
 Share in the comments below.

 Lots of love,